When it comes to the tankless water heater, one of the bigger mistakes is buying a unit that is too weak to satisfy all our hot water needs.

 - 10 GPM gas tankless heater or at least a 27 kW electric tankless water heater if you live in the northern part of the USA.

 - 7 GPM gas tankless heater or at least an 18 kW electric tankless water heater if you live in the southern part of the USA.

 Be mindful that this is only a rough estimate.
-The smart thing to do is to buy a tankless heater that is a bit more powerful than what the estimated needs are.
+The smart thing to do is buy a tankless heater that is a bit more powerful than the estimated needs.
 Better be safe than sorry.

 What Size Tankless Water Heater Do I Need For A Family Of 5?
 (Example #2)